 At present, movements of goods between Ireland and the UK are not subject to customs and most other controls.
 They are similar in status to movements within a single country.
 In contrast movements from an EU country to a country outside the EU whether by way of import or export are subject to the European Union customs code.

-If United Kingdom leave the EU and 29 March 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020) without a deal or at a later date without membership of a full customs union, then customs and other regulatory controls will apply.
+If United Kingdom leave the EU and 29 March 2019 (may also apply to new exit date on 31 December 2020) without a deal or at a later date without membership of a full customs union, then customs and other regulatory controls will apply.
 The controls will be broadly similar to those applicable to exports and imports from third countries.

 In the event of a no deal Brexit the UK would be treated as a third country with whom the EU has no trade agreement whether comprehensive or partial.
 This will mean that the UK is treated in the same way as a third country with no preferential or facilitate of trade arrangement or relationship with the European Union.

 In the event of no deal Brexit, customs formalities and control will apply to the export of goods to the United Kingdom and to import into the United Kingdom of goods from the EU.

 At present HMRC is introducing its new customs declaration service (CDS) which is intended to replace its customs handling of import and export freight (CHIEF) system.
 The CDS version of the import trade tariff will be used to make customs declarations.
 More information will be required traders who make declarations directly or use an agent.
 CDS is intended to benefit business by bringing the capacity to include more items per declaration thereby reducing the number of declarations.

 The UK has announced simplifications which would apply for a temporary, but potentially extended period, in the event of a no deal Brexit.
 See below.